mepc-org/mepc/content/departamentos/redes-sociales/facebook.md

 active = true  # Activate this widget? true/false
 weight = 5  # Order that this section will appear.

-title = "Departamento de diseñadores" subtitle = "---"
+title = "Departamento de Facebook" subtitle = "---"

 [design]